-No matter what happens with Social Security and Medicare, you need a strong and well documented retirement plan — one that you can maintain and update as your own finances evolve.
-Given the perilous economic situation, this is more true now than ever before.
+No matter what happens with Social Security and Medicare, you need a strong and well-documented retirement plan — one that you can maintain and update as your own finances evolve.
+Given a somewhat perilous economic situation, this is more true now than ever before.

 Maximize Your Social Security Benefits: Try different start ages and benefit amounts and review your cash flow and out of money ages.

 Not Close to Retirement?
 Model Reduced Benefits and a Later Start Age: If you are really worried about cuts to these programs, you might want to run what if scenarios in the NewRetirement Planner where you:

 Plan for Medical Expenses: Even with full Medicare, you will have sizable out of pocket medical costs.
 The NewRetirement Planner helps you estimate your lifetime out of pocket costs so you can have a more reliable and secure plan.

 Do it yourself retirement planning: easy, comprehensive, reliable

 Take financial wellness into your own hands and do it yourself retirement planning: easy,